E13

 Slant/Fin Condensate Overflow or Float Switch Trip

-Boiler shows E13, burner stops, may be associated with condensate issues on high-efficiency Slant/Fin boilers
+Boiler shows E13, the burner stops, and this may be associated with condensate issues on high-efficiency Slant/Fin boilers.

 Advertisements